kalixia/Grapi/README.md

 ### Dagger

-RaWSAG will generate a class named GeneratedJaxRsDaggerModule.
+RaWSAG will generate a class named ```GeneratedJaxRsDaggerModule ```.
 You have two different ways to use this module:

 1. reference the generated Dagger module from another module of your own,
 2. create the ``` ObjectGraph ``` with this module (and eventually other ones too).